-The payoff includes cleaner water and an increasing number of migratory birds and tourists.
+The Takeaway: The payoff includes cleaner water and an increasing number of migratory birds and tourists.

 What do you do with an abandoned sewer pond that has become an eyesore?
 The Texas City of San Benito turned it into a thriving wetland that improves water quality in streams flowing to a nearby river and attracts hoards of migratory birds and wildlife tourists.